dcasey07/sqlalchemy-challenge/README.md

 ## Attributions

-All information sourced and generated in this code is from the course material.
+All information sourced and generated in this code is from the course material:<br/>
+Menne, M.J., I. Durre, R.S.
+Vose, B.E.
+Gleason, and T.G.
+Houston, 2012: An overview of the Global Historical Climatology Network-Daily Database.
+Journal of Atmospheric and Oceanic Technology, 29, 897-910, https://journals.ametsoc.org/view/journals/atot/29/7/jtech-d-11-00103_1.xmlLinks